• Skip to primary navigation

 • Finally add the shredded cabbage and carefully fold it into the saltfish mixture so it's combined. (picture 5)

-• Pour in the warm water, cover the skillet with a lid and steam for 15-20 minutes on low heat.
+• Pour in the warm water and add the fresh sprigs of thyme then cover the skillet with a lid and steam for 15-20 minutes on low heat.
 Keep an eye on the cabbage so it's not completely dried out.
 Add a splash of water if needed. (picture 6)

 Notes and tips